Ranking of applications

 Points are allocated depending on the SJT Band achieved, up to a maximum of 15 points.

-An additional 15 points will be awarded to candidates who meet at least two of the following criteria:
+An additional up to 15 points will be awarded to candidates who meet at least two of the following criteria:

 - Candidate’s home postcode is in an area of low participation (POLAR quintile 1 or 2)